Blurdroid/analyzing-bank-marketing-campaign-/README.md

 types of models have several advantages, but two of the most important ones are their simplicity and interpretability.

-# first : plot the distribution of numerical and categorical columns and number of entries in y column
+# plot the distribution of numerical and categorical columns and number of entries in y column
 in the numercical columsn the age and duration are seem a regular distrivution and the rest of columns are not since seem scattered and only few values are present we can derive that only 11% of the contacted customers decided to accept the offer from the bank.

-# third : run a hypothesis test in which we will test whether the average value of the respective numerical feature is different for "yes" entries for the y column against "no" entries for each numerical feature.
+# run a hypothesis test in which we will test whether the average value of the respective numerical feature is different for "yes" entries for the y column against "no" entries for each numerical feature.
 there is a statistically significant difference in the mean values for each of the numerical columns

-# fourth : kolomogorov smirnov
+# kolomogorov smirnov
 he distributions of the various numerical features present a significant difference between successful and unsuccessful marketing campaigns.
 # fifth: split two groups [campaign and finance]